jkomoros/CASsim/README.md

 - `positive` - The color for cells with a value of 1.0
 - `negative` - The color for cells with a value of 0.0
 - `empty` - The color for cells that are set to null
+- `background` - The color of the background of the diagram.
+The background will not be in png screenshots by default (it will be transparent), but for GIF frames the background will be included (since GIFs don't handle variable transparency).

 **gifParameters**:
 - `name` - `string` If providing an object, name is required.
 This will be the name of the gif output, and also how other frames can denote they are part of the same gif by providing `gif: <string>`.